russell-n/theape/theape/documentation/developer/plugins/ht_write_plugins.rst

    1. The plugin has to sub-class the `BasePlugin`
    2. The module with the plugin has to be known to the APE as a plugin source

-In the case of the `Sleep` plugin it is part of the APE so it sits in the `ape.plugins` folder (the default place the APE looks for plugins).
+In the case of the `Sleep` plugin it is part of the APE so it sits in the `theape.plugins` folder (the default place the APE looks for plugins).
 For non-ape plugins the package they belong to has to be installed (e.g. with `setup.py`) and the module name passed in to the APE on the command line.

 Let's suppose that instead of the default `Sleep` plugin you made a better one called `BetterSleep` that's in the `bettersleep` package.
 Once the `bettersleep` package is installed then the user can access it using the ``--modules`` flag.